cloudflarearchive/cfapp_sample/README.md

 The website owner sets up an App in their [CloudFlare Apps dashboard](https://www.cloudflare.com/cloudflare-apps) -- this link only works if signed in to a CloudFlare account, and it will ask you to select which zone (domain) you'd like to configure.

 The simplest configuration requires nothing: the App may be turned On or Off, nothing more.
-Example: A Better Browser
+Example (from an earlier version): A Better Browser

 ![On-Off only](./cfapp_sample/raw/master/doc/on-off-no-configuration.png "A Better Browser example - just On and Off")